Aeolson/code_otp/README.md

 # OTP_Code Implementation

 This is the implementation of the OTP scheme introduced in the paper:
-"Trajectory Planning Integrated with Risk-aware Corridors: An Optimization-based Approach for Autonomous Vehicles in Uncertain Environments".
+"Model Predictive Control Based Trajectory Optimization for Autonomous Vehicles Using Risk-aware Corridors".

 By author: Zheng Li.